Magic Mind: From under $1M to over $50M run-rate in 5 years

 We should have built the tech sooner

-Running 37 people on Google Sheets and third-party tools meant constant data mismatch, missed follow-ups, and deals slipping through cracks every single week.
+Running 37 people on Google Sheets and third-party tools meant constant data mismatch, missed follow-ups, and collaborations slipping through the cracks every single week.
 Six departments.
 Five platforms.
 Spreadsheets everywhere.
-It was unsustainable - and it's exactly why Closey exists.
+It was unsustainable — and it's exactly why Closey exists.

 One relationship can change everything